Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 Patching sources
 ----------------

-For RDS version 0.2.2, we need to add a couple of patches to the sources, at 2 different pods.
+For RDS versions 0.2.3 and below, we need to add a couple of patches to the sources, at 2 different pods.
 In essence, without the EFSS (nextcloud in this case) being available at a public IP, we need 2 addresses to access it, one from the other pods and one from the browser.
 Hopefully this will be fixed in future versions, but I'll provide instructions here nevertheless, to demonstate how to patch the system for development and debugging.
 There may be a better method, but this works for me.

+Note that this method is fairly brittle; as soon as k8s restarts some pod's container, the patches will be lost.
+To make the changes more permanent, they should be added to the images that k8s has available to run its containers.

 So at this point, we want to patch the layer0-web service with this code: